gonzaotc/gonzaotc/README.md

 Hello!
 Im an Informatics Engineering student from Argentina and trainee frontend-developer at Valtech.

-My techical skills are JavaScript, jQuery, CSS, Sass, html, C and Pascal.
+My tech skills are
+mainly JavaScript, jQuery, CSS, Sass, Html, C, data structures and Pascal.

 Im currently learning React, Node and Typescript.